pymc-devs/pytensor/doc/extending/ctype.rst

 ===================

 We have an internal :class:`Op` called :class:`DeepCopyOp`.
-It is used to make sure we respect the user vs. Pytensor memory region as described in the :ref:`tutorial
+It is used to make sure we respect the user vs. PyTensor memory region as described in the :ref:`tutorial
 <aliasing>`.
-Pytensor has a Python implementation that calls the object's
+PyTensor has a Python implementation that calls the object's
-``copy`` or ``deepcopy`` method for Pytensor types for which it does not know how to generate C code.
+``copy`` or ``deepcopy`` method for PyTensor types for which it does not know how to generate C code.

 You can implement :meth:`COp.c_code` for this :class:`Op`.
 It is registered as follows: